Sandi Licking, Client Solutions Training Manger

 3. Total Circulation

 Snapshot also features various total circulation data including total paid and verified circulation, which is the sum of the subscription columns and single-copy sales we reviewed previously.
-Total analyzed nonpaid is the number of copies delivered for free to defined recipients or available for pick up at designated locations.
-And the final total column adds all the print and digital circulation categories together: subscriptions, single-copy sales and analyzed nonpaid.
+Total analyzed nonpaid bulk is circulation delivered to designated locations for redistribution to recipients unknown to the publisher.
+And the final total column adds all the print and digital circulation categories together: subscriptions, single-copy sales and analyzed nonpaid bulk.

 4. Comparable Data to the Previous Year